 Petersburg is a small port town and the only settlement on Mitkof Island (Southeast Alaska).
 Petersburg Borough was created in 2013, encompassing both Petersburg and Kupreanof (on Kupreanof Island) - plus vast areas (mostly uninhabited) that stretch to the border with Canada and to the southern boundary of the Juneau Borough.
 The town has population of around 3,000.

-Petersburg AK is located on the island's north end, where Wrangell Narrows and Frederick Sound meet.
+Petersburg AK is located on the island's north end, where Wrangell Strait and Frederick Sound meet.
 Petersburg is also located almost halfway between Juneau AK (at 190 km / 120 ml to the north) and Ketchikan AK (at 180 km / 110 ml to the south).
 In 2015 Petersburg had a population of 3,180 people on a total area of 119.2 km2 (46 ml2).

 Private yachts and small cruise ships (accommodating up to 250 passengers) visit Petersburg from May through September.
 It has a high-quality tourist experience, with few of the tourist peaks or crowds experienced by the neighboring Sitka, Ketchikan or Juneau communities.
 This is partially by design and a result of the natural difficulty of landing big ships in Petersburg and traveling through treacherous waters at Wrangell Narrows, south of town.

 In 2011, Seth Morrison together with a host of famous skiers filmed their unusual experiences helicopter skiing in the mountains located near Petersburg.
 Another well-kept secret in the area is sport fishing.